williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/oauth-overview/overview.md

 ---
 layout: docs_page
-title: Okta Authentication Guide
+title: Authentication Overview
-excerpt: An overview of how to implement authentication with Okta
+excerpt: A high-level overview of authenticating with OAuth 2.0
 ---

-# The Okta Authentication Guide

 ### Overview